ArKT-7/automated-nabu-derpfest-installer/images/readme.txt

 9. vbmeta_system.img
 10. vendor_boot.img

-you can downlaod this files from release section
+you can download this files from release section